 The logic here is pretty simple: Since each activity in your child’s play space should be visible at all times, they will more actively engage with their toys rather than forgetting about them when they’re stuck at the bottom of a toy box.

-Try switching out your activities weekly (or bi-weekly for some of their favourite activities!).
+Try switching out your activities weekly (or bi-weekly for some of their favorite activities!).
 This will keep your children excited about the toys available to them.

-Honestly, this topic requires an article of it’s own!
-Keep your eyes out for that in the future….
+Honestly, this topic requires an article of its own!

 But, for now, there are a few staples in most Montessori playrooms that you should consider.
-Shelving, trays, book shelves, and activity tables are some of the first that come to mind for me.
+Shelving, trays, bookshelves, and activity tables are some of the first ideas that come to mind for me.
 Surfing around the internet and in your local stores will give you a better idea of which of these you can incorporate into your home!
+Here are some great playroom storage ideas and Montessori furniture options.

 The goal here is really to create a space that works for you and your family.
 Always remember – Montessori looks different in each home.

-If you don’t have the space to split the play room from your living room, then blend them!
+If you don’t have the space to split the playroom from your living room, then blend them!
 Just try to create a space specifically designated for your child, no matter the size.
-Even a small activity corner would be beneficial for them.
+Even an activity corner or a small child sized table would be beneficial for them.